brichards21/SMSDiscordSpam/index.md

-In the case of my messaging history with my sister, word count, character count, proportion of special characters (#), and more weakly, proportion of stop words and text sentiment were signals that demonstrated irregular behavior from the behavior that my sister usually exhibits when messaging me on Discord.
+In the case of my messaging history with my sister, word count, character count, proportion of special characters (#), and more weakly, proportion of stop words and text sentiment, were signals that demonstrated irregular behavior from the behavior that my sister usually exhibits when messaging me on Discord.